Noxagonal/Vulkan2DRenderer/README.md

 ### Capabilities

-- Generate and draw predefined 2D shapes. ( Box, Circle, Pie... )
+- Generate and draw simple 2D shapes. ( Box, Circle, Pie... )
-- Draw direcly from vertex and index lists. ( Useful for GUI rendering )
+- Draw direcly from vertex and index lists. ( Useful for GUI rendering and for more complex stuff )
 - Mesh modifiers to warp and distort shapes.
 - Textures, Samplers, Color and alpha blending.
+- Render target textures.
+- Gaussian blur.
 - Multi-threaded resource loading and saving.
 - Multi-window support.
 - Multisampling.